 - Use a multi-directional method.
 For best results, you want to cover as much of your scalp as possible.
 This is why it is recommended to use a multi-directional method, including vertical, horizontal, and diagonal.

-NOTE: The dermaroller should be used prior to application of the oil, but allow the scalp to rest for at least 12 hours before applying the oil.
+NOTE: The dermaroller should be used before application of the oil, but allow the scalp to rest for at least 12 hours before applying the oil.
 While this may seem like a long time, the effects of microneedling are present even days after the procedure.

 Costs and Availability